openhab/openhab-docs/administration/console.md

 If this happens, simply try connecting again until successful.

 By default, the console can only be reached from the machine running openHAB.
-To change this, see "Bind Console to All Interfaces," below.
+To change this, see [Bind Console to All Interfaces](bind-console-to-all-interfaces).

 Here's an example of a successful SSH connection to console:
 ```